Having more fun than a human being should be allowed to have.

 Second story, Danes caught fiddling their carbon credits.

-Carbot trading is the Emperor's new clause of international finance.
+Carbon trading is the emperor's new clause of international finance.

-It was invented by none other than Ken Lay, whose Enron would currently be one of the prime beneficiaries in the global alternative energy market.
+It was invented by none other than Ken Lay, whose Enron would currently be one of the prime beneficiaries in the global alternative energy market if it hadn't been shown to be nearly as fraudulent as the current global warming scam.

-What would they're hosting a conference shortly in which the world's leaders will try straight faced to persuade us that carbon emissions trading is the only viable way of defeating man-made global warming.
+What with their hosting a conference shortly in which the world's leaders will try straight-faced to persuade us that carbon emissions trading is the only viable way of defeating man-made global warming.

 Here's, you know, another way to look at this.

-And uh the governor drives around in big SUVs and so forth, and he does have his own jet that he flies, I think, every week from Sacramento back down to Southern California where he lives, and might do it every day.
+He does have his own jet that he flies, I think, every week from Sacramento back down to Southern California where he lives and might do it every day.

-And they're gonna be all kinds of private jets uh you know flying over to Copenhagen.
+And they're going to be all kinds of private jets flying over to Copenhagen.

-Now, when all of these people start driving Prius and take uh steamships over to Copenhagen or whatever, or take the truth, then maybe I'll believe they mean it.
+Now, when all of these people start driving Priuses and take steamships over to Copenhagen or whatever, or take the, then maybe I'll believe they mean it.

 No, I never will believe they mean it.